 Renting in the Real Estate Industry

-As mentioned above, the financial impact of the pandemic has not been kind on the rental market.
-In fact, the renter households are deeply affected by the shutting of restaurants, retail stores, and workplaces requiring personal work that people didn’t consider essential.
+As mentioned above, the financial impact of the pandemic has not been kind to the rental market.
+Renter households are deeply affected by the shutting of restaurants, retail stores, and workplaces requiring personal work that people didn’t consider essential.

-That makes tenant’s ability to afford rent a growing concern.
-The center of diseases and control extended its renting and eviction moratorium to halt evictions for people encountering financial difficulties.
-It offered more time to the State government to distribute the Federal Rental Assistance.
+That makes tenants’ ability to afford rent a growing concern.
+The U.S. Centers for Disease Control and Prevention extended its renting and eviction moratorium to halt evictions for people encountering financial difficulties.
+It offered more time to the State government to distribute the federal rental assistance.

 Although there is economic recovery, distributed rental assistance, and decreased cases of COVID, it is still unclear if there will be a reduction in mass eviction this summer.

-Although the final data for 2021 is yet to be released, the real estate agents and housing market experts expect new property sales to get 20 percent higher and current property sales to get 3 percent higher compared to 2020.
-The housing market is likely to soar by 3 percent this summer.
+Although the final data for 2022 is yet to be released, the real estate agents and housing market experts expect new property sales to get eight percent higher and current property sales to get three percent higher compared to 2020 and 2021.
+The housing market is likely to soar by 3.6 percent this summer.

-More and more people are stepping into the property investment business by listing their houses on Zillow or MLS.
+Nevertheless, more and more people are stepping into the property investment business by listing their houses on MLS or Zillow.
 They seek assistance from professional realtors to sell the property at the desired price.